 Your reasons for investing may change over time.
 Equally, investments can be adjusted over time to account for changes in your personal circumstances.

-If your work-related income increases, there is additional opportunity for extra capital to be allocated to riskier assets, such as stocks.
 It’s also possible to plan so that investments can be accessed at an earlier date than originally intended, essentially functioning as “rainy day” money that can be fallen back on if needed.
 This type of investment is more likely to be in fixed-income, less risky assets.

 Other Reasons to Invest

-There are plenty of other reasons to start investing, although not all of them will apply to every investor, as everyone starts out from a unique position.
+There are plenty of other reasons to start investing, although not all of them will apply to every investor, as everyone starts from a unique position.

-• There is no need for extensive cash reserves — The trading of fractional shares allows you to buy small quantities of a firm’s stock — such as tech giant Apple Inc — that might otherwise be inaccessible to first-time investors.
+fractional shares allows you to buy small quantities of a firm’s stock — such as tech giant Apple Inc. (AAPL) — that might otherwise be inaccessible to first-time investors.

 Tip: Setting up a demo account on eToro is easy to do and offers the opportunity to learn about investing by using virtual funds.
 This risk-free environment is an ideal way to learn how trading works and test potential strategies.

-• Tax advantages — Some investment schemes and products that provide tax breaks, are actively encouraged by governments, meaning that investors get to keep more of their money.
+- Tax advantages: Some investment schemes and products that provide tax breaks are actively encouraged by governments, meaning that investors get to keep more of their money.

-• Improve your wealth management — Without financial goals, there is a greater likelihood that you will spend more money than necessary.
+Compounding is one of the secrets of successful investing.
+Reinvesting any interim returns can cause your investment to “snowball.” - Improve your wealth management: Without financial goals, there is a greater likelihood that you will spend more money than necessary.
 Investing can help to keep you more disciplined and conscious of what you’re spending and why you’re spending it.

 Risks of Investing

-Tip: Considering the risks of investing can help you to optimise your returns.
+Tip: Considering the risks of investing can help you optimise your returns.
 Avoid building a portfolio that carries more risk than you’re comfortable with, in case of inevitable market slumps that could result in panic selling.

 Final Thoughts